 What MSN track options are available and what can I do with each option?

-- MSN in Health Systems Leadership (HSL) - Nurses typically work as nurse managers, directors, CNO's and more.
+- MSN in Nursing Leadership in Healthcare (NLH) - Nurses typically work as nurse managers, directors, CNO's and more.
 They are able to provide clinical and professional leadership and facilitate system improvements.

 - MSN as a Family Nurse Practitioner (FNP) - Nurse Practitioners provide a holistic approach to primary care for individuals and families of all ages and manage a wide variety of acute and chronic health problems.